Oleksandr-Zabo/final_work_cpp/README.md

 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-You can add this content to your README file.